 The Act also created a transfer of development rights and conservation easement program, which is also overseen and managed by the Commission, and also assigned the Commission stewardship and protected land management and ecological management responsibilities.

 The Commission meets on a monthly basis with day-to-day operations managed by its staff, which consists of an executive director and 14 professional personnel based at the Commission office in Westhampton Beach, New York.
+A copy of the Commission's Public Meeting Guidelines can be obtained from our online document library by selecting the category "Commission".

-To obtain a copy of Commission meeting minutes visit our online document library and select the category "Commission Minutes" and visit the online event calendar for meeting information.
+To obtain a copy of Commission meeting minutes visit our online document library and select the category "Commission Meeting Minutes" and visit the online event calendar for meeting information.